akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

 -  During any life cycle stage, more than one activity may also be carried out.

 ## Need of SDLC
--  Without using an exact life cycle model, the development of a software product would not be in a systematic and disciplined manner.
+-  Without using an exact life cycle model, the development of a software product <mark style="background: #FFB8EBA6;">would not be in a systematic and disciplined manner</mark>.
 When a team is developing a software product, there must be a clear understanding among team representative about when and what to do.
--  A software life cycle model describes entry and exit criteria for each phase.
+-  A software==life cycle model describes entry and exit criteria for each phase==.
 A phase can begin only if its stage-entry criteria have been fulfilled.
 So without a software life cycle model, the entry and exit criteria for a stage cannot be recognized.
 Without software life cycle models, it becomes tough for software project managers to monitor the progress of the project

 ![[Software-Development-Life-Cycle.png]]

+### **Software Development Life Cycle (SDLC) Stages**

+#### **1. Planning and Requirement Analysis**

+- This is the most crucial stage in the SDLC.
+- Senior team members perform requirement analysis with input from ==stakeholders== and domain experts.
+- ==Quality assurance planning and risk identification are conducted.==
+- Business analysts and project organizers hold meetings with clients to gather data about the product, its objectives, and the end users.

+#### **2. Defining Requirements**

+- ==After analyzing requirements==, the next step is to ==document them formally==.
+- The Software Requirement Specification ==(SRS)== document is created, detailing all necessary product requirements.
+- Stakeholders must approve the SRS before proceeding.

+#### **3. Designing the Software**

+- This phase involves converting ==requirements into a structured design.==
+- The design is based on inputs from requirement gathering and customer feedback.
+- Architectural==, high-level, and detailed designs are created== to guide development.

+#### **4. Developing the Project**

+- The actual coding process begins in this phase.
+- Developers write code following coding guidelines and best practices.
+- Programming tools such as compilers, interpreters, and debuggers are used for implementation.

+#### **5. Testing**

+- Once the code is generated, it undergoes various tests to ensure it meets the requirements.
+- Testing phases include:
+    - **Unit Testing** – Testing individual components.
+    - **Integration Testing** – Ensuring different modules work together.
+    - **System Testing** – Testing the complete system for compliance with requirements.
+    - **Acceptance Testing** – Verifying the product with end users.

+#### **6. Deployment**

+- Once the software is certified as bug-free, it is deployed.
+- The software may be released as is or with suggested enhancements.
+- Deployment marks the beginning of user accessibility and feedback collection.

+#### **7. Maintenance**

+- After deployment, real-world issues may arise that require resolution.
+- Maintenance includes bug fixes, updates, and feature enhancements.
+- This phase ensures the software remains functional and efficient over time.

+This structured approach ensures a smooth development process, resulting in high-quality software. 🚀